Getting Started¶

 Pre-commit Hooks¶

-Install the Git hooks so code quality checks run automatically on each commit:
+Wire the committed Git hooks so code quality checks run automatically on each commit:

 What the hooks do¶